 - provide terminal care.

-When the body grows weak, the spirit grows stronger.
-Hospice care is only complete when it includes emotional and spiritual care for someone facing the deepest and hardest questions of life and death.
+- Hospice care would not be complete without providing emotional and spiritual care for someone facing the deepest and hardest questions about life and death.

 - We provide spiritual support to patients of every faith or no faith in the form of: